xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 middleware to collect API level metrics without disturbing the request handling code at all.
 But once again in the streaming world things like this are always a bit more fiddly.

+In a future entry we'll look at utilising some of these metrics to identify if some performance improvements have worked and show how they can be put to use in the real world.